Annual Technical Report 2005 on Patent Information Activities submitted by Romania (SCIT/ATR/PI/2005/RO)

 Corel Word Perfect is employed in desktop publishing and Corel Draw in image processing.
 Several years ago, OSIM started to store the complete patent collection (patents granted in Romania) in electronic format.
 In the year 2001, more than 50,000 patents for invention (about 250,000 pages) were scanned and processed; the whole process was finished in 2003.

 The modifying documents are also scanned and integrated into the document database.
 The data in the database are searched during the substantive examination procedure but they are also the primary source employed in manufacturing some CD-ROMs.

 Facsimile documents are searched in two ways:

-- directly, by using Acrobat Reader (based on the number of the searched patent);
+- directly, by using Acrobat Reader (you have got to know the number of the searched patent);

 - using the RO Patent Search database developed by OSIM specialists.
-For a limited number of documents, around 12000, and over a short period of time, namely 1996-2004, one can make use of the full-text search system.
+For a limited number of documents, round 12700, and over a short period of time, namely 1996-2005, one can make use of the full-text search system.

 III.
 Matters concerning abstracting, classifying, reclassifying and indexing of technical information contained in patent documents

 Classification and reclassification activities; Classification system used, e.g., International Patent Classification (IPC), other classification (please indicate whether or not patent documents are classified by your Office and, if so, which classification is used)